Skip to Content

 9. Blossfeldia (Blossfeldia liluputana)

 This is a type of cactus.
-In fact, it’s known as the smallest cactus, so it won’t surprise you that it does well in a shallow pot.
+In fact, it’s known as the smallest cactus, so it shouldn’t surprise you that it does well in a shallow pot.
 They like some shade, good airflow, and moderate watering.
-They need less water in the winter months.
+They need less water in the winter months and make a cute addition to any indoor space.

 10. Little warty’s (Gasteria)